varya/varya.github.com/src/documents/posts/on-the-unicorn-law_en.html.md

 private conversation, I would not mind a question regarding my gender-in-tech experience.

 If for some reason you would like a random female speaker to answer a gender-equality question publically, it might be a good idea to formulate it as much related to their work as you could.
-Something like "How to do solve diversity problem **in your company**?" would work better.
+Something like "How do you solve diversity problem **in your company**?" would work better.

 So, the conclusion here is that the best way is not to have sexpectations (thanks my colleague Toni for the word) that